keras-team/keras-io/guides/md/preprocessing_layers.md

 <div class="k-default-codeblock">
 ```
+WARNING:tensorflow:5 out of the last 1567 calls to <function PreprocessingLayer.make_adapt_function.<locals>.adapt_step at 0x7f80ec464a60> triggered tf.function retracing.
+Tracing is expensive and the excessive number of tracings could be due to (1) creating @tf.function repeatedly in a loop, (2) passing tensors with different shapes, (3) passing Python objects instead of tensors.
+For (1), please define your @tf.function outside of the loop.
+For (2), @tf.function has reduce_retracing=True option that can avoid unnecessary retracing.
+For (3), please refer to https://www.tensorflow.org/guide/function#controlling_retracing and https://www.tensorflow.org/api_docs/python/tf/function for  more details.
 Encoded text:
  [[1.
 1. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 1.
 1. 1.
 0. 0.
 0. 0.
 0.
   0. 0.
 0. 0.
 1. 0.
 0. 0.
 0. 0.
 0. 0.
 1. 1.
 0. 0.
 0.]]